ManticoreGamesInc/platform-documentation/src/faq.md

 > **Q:** Will stuff like the built in chat be editable for users? like if someone wanted to change something about it for their specific game?

 > **A:** In-game text chat will happen sometime during Alpha.
 More details on that as we get closer.
-We won't have voice chat to start but we can of course use discord!
+We won't have voice chat to start but we can of course use [Discord](https://discord.gg/85k8A7V)!

-Join the CORE Alpha [Discord Server](https://discord.gg/85k8A7V)!

 ## CORE Content

 > **Q:** On the off chance that there isn't a sound that we need/want, is there a pipeline or process for requesting new sounds?
 Or new anything?

-> **A:** Yes, feedback link in [Discord](https://discord.gg/85k8A7V) and the [CORE Creators Hub](https://docs.coregames.com/).
+> **A:** Yes, use the feedback link in [Discord](https://discord.gg/85k8A7V) and at the top and bottom of every page on our documentation platform.

 ---

 > **Q:** One thing I'm unclear on, are the things made in CORE meant to stay within the confines of the community content, or can it build to other platforms as well?

 > **A:** Stuff made in CORE is meant to be used on the CORE platform, but 100% sharable across the platform if you so desire.
 Want the helicopters from Sniper Alley in Spellshock?
 Crtl-C, Ctrl-V, done!

 ---

 > **Q:** Are maps the equivalent of scenes in unity?

 > **A:** Sort of - I should actually say "Games" instead of "maps" - we don't have a separate scene concept yet.

 > Scenes is definitely something we want to add in the future.